JonathanLeeWH/my-course-module-software-testing-java-project/README.md

 You will just need to run `mvn test` (Not recommended for Windows as Windows usually do not have mvn preinstalled).

+## Instructions to generate automated project report

+Run `mvn clean compile jxr:jxr jxr:test-jxr site-attach-descriptor site`

+* Note that you are not suppose to remove anything inside the `src/site` folder
+* Remember to change the file path of the PMD ruleset to your local file path.

 ## External libraries / plugins / tools / technologies used
 (The below has been approved by Prof or is as stated in Project Specification)
 - Maven: For Build Automation